SpaceFozzy/spacefozzy.github.io/_posts/2025-01-09-illustrating-literature.md

 ![A diagram of the story being broken up into a list of chunks](/assets/img/intuition-1.png){: width="550" height="207" }
 _The story text is broken into chunks of 100 words._

-The story text is broken into chunks of 100 words.Each `Chunk` tracks its own story text, scene description and image using the local file system.
+The story text is broken into chunks of 100 words.
+Each `Chunk` tracks its own story text, scene description and image using the local file system.
 They also expose functions to generate any of those properties that are missing.
 Each `Chunk` of the story tracks its text, scene description, and image.

 ![A diagram of the process of turning a chunk into an image by generating a scene description, then an image based on it](/assets/img/intuition-2.png){: width="550" height="294" }
 _Each Chunk of the story tracks its text, scene description, and image._